sunlite-floydlakes/sunlite-floydlakes.github.io/story.md

 We provide boat access for all of the Floyd Lakes, and customers can enjoy a lakeside meal on the restaurant's deck during the summer.

-Positioned on the Richwood North snowmobile trail, Sunlite offers a full menus of hot toddies in the winter.
+Positioned on the Richwood North snowmobile trail, Sunlite offers a full menu of hot toddies in the winter.

 We take great pride in being a family friendly restaurant and bar with affordable pricing.
 We have something for everyone -- indoor and outdoor seating, big screen TVs, bubble hockey, pool tables and other games, candy, ice cream treats, lake access, and snowmobile access.